Skip to main content

 devcontainer up --workspace-folder .

-1. When the startup is complete, the last line of out put should look like this:
+15. When the container installation is complete, the last lines of output should look like this:

 ...